jblindsay/go-spatial/README.md

 # GoSpatial
 ##Description
 GoSpatial is a command-line interface program for analyzing and manipulating geospatial data.
 It has been developed by [John Lindsay](http://www.uoguelph.ca/geography/faculty/lindsay-john "John Lindsay's homepage") using the [Go](https://golang.org "Go programming language homepage") programming language and is compiled to native code.
 The project is experimental and is intended to provide additional analytical support for the [Whitebox Geospatial Analysis Tools](http://www.uoguelph.ca/~hydrogeo/Whitebox/ "Whitebox GAT homepage") open-source GIS software.
-GoSpatial can however be run completely independently of any other software.
+GoSpatial can however be run completely independent of any other software.

 ##Install
 To install the GoSpatial source code using the ```go get``` tool within the terminal, simply type: